COULD ONGOING PROBLEMS WITH YOUR 2019-2024 NISSAN MEAN IT’S A LEMON?

-If you’ve been back to the Nissan dealer many times for repairs to your newer model (2017-2021) Nissan, you could be driving a Nissan lemon.
-State and federal lemon laws protect consumer’s rights when dealing with a Nissan vehicle that has multiple issues that remain unresolved.
+If you’ve been back to the Nissan dealer many times for repairs to your newer model 2017-2021 Nissan, you could be driving a Nissan lemon.
+State and federal lemon laws protect consumer’s rights when dealing with a Nissan vehicle that has multiple issues that remain unresolved even after repeated repair attempts.
 These issues can involve the engine, brakes, air conditioning system, electrical problems and many other problems.

 Contact our Georgia lemon law attorneys for a free, no obligation consultation today or complete the form for a free Nissan Lemon Law case review.
 You could be entitled to a refund, cash back, or a different vehicle.
 You may even be able to get rid of that Nissan lemon once and for all!